 Jessica Simerly uses convenience items to create this layered crowd-pleaser that features cheesecake, bananas, and chocolate and caramel sauces.
 "Once you serve this, you'll be asked to prepare it time and again," promises the New Castle, Indiana reader.

 To me, this colorful pie is the epitome of summer.
 Bright blueberries and raspberries sandwich a cream cheese layer in the pie that’s quite festive.
-I can’t imagine a Fourth of July party without this tasty treat! —Cindy Zarnstorff, Anchorage, Alaska
+I can’t imagine a holiday party without this tasty treat! —Cindy Zarnstorff, Anchorage, Alaska

 We live in blueberry country, and this pie is a perfect way to showcase the luscious berries.
 A neighbor made this pie for us when we had a death in the family several years ago, and she shared the recipe, too.
 Our whole family enjoys it.